A history of '70s film classics reveals the essential debates of mid-twentieth-century American society—the perfect gift for film buffs and scholars.

-While the anti-establishment rebels of 1969's Easy Rider were morphing into the nostalgic yuppies of 1983's The Big Chill, Seventies movies brought us everything from killer sharks, blaxploitation, and disco musicals to a loving look at General George S. Patton.
+While the anti-establishment rebels of 1969's Easy Rider were morphing into the nostalgic yuppies of 1983's The Big Chill, '70s movies brought us everything from killer sharks, blaxploitation, and disco musicals to a loving look at General George S. Patton.
 Indeed, as Peter Lev persuasively argues in this book, the films of the 1970s constitute a kind of conversation about what American society is and should be—open, diverse, and egalitarian, or stubbornly resistant to change.

 Examining forty films thematically, Lev explores the conflicting visions presented in films with the following kinds of subject matter: